Two scooters, similar appearance but from two different brands. Or are they?

 On the other hand, Xiaomi with its red dot awards winning m365 went a similar route.
 They kept the design of the m365 and applied it to its successor the M365 Pro, only larger and with a more powerful battery and motor than on its predecessor.

 It also includes a couple of other upgrades and improvements, you can read all about those in our big Xiaomi scooter comparison.

 Today we’ll be putting these two up against each other, the Segway es Max versus the Xiaomi M365 Pro in order to decide which of these are really the greatest of electric scooters.

 Comparison Table – Segway ES Max Vs Xiaomi M365 Pro

-- Extremely fast and long-range Battery life-a 300W motor propels the e-scooter to a max speed of 25km/H. 474Wh high capacity battery with a maximum Travel range of up to 45km under specific conditions.
+- 🛴[Equipped with Dual-Brake Systems]: A 300W motor propels the e-scooter to a max speed of 25km/h.
+High capacity battery with a maximum travel range of up to 28 miles under specific conditions.

 Differences between the M365 Pro & ES Max

 When it comes to motor power the ES Max comes with a 50W higher nominal at 350W in comparison to the m365 pro’s 300W.
 A small increase some might say but noticeable in terms of acceleration and raw power.
 The best thing that sets these two apart is the fact that Segway chose to mount their hub motor in the rear.
 A smart decision as rear-wheel-drive pushes the scooter forward instead of pulling it.
 This gives it far better traction against the ground but also provides for a more stable less jerky ride.
 Leaving the Segway ES Max with an even bigger upper hand.